branaway/PlayWithJS/README.md

 # PlayWithJS

+The nashornPlay project enables using JavaScript, or ECMAScript 5.1 as of JDK8 Nashorn engine, to code Play controllers.
+Controllers in JavaScript are cleaner due to succinct JavaScript syntax.
+It opens doors for programmers with JavaScript experience to deliver applications from front-end to back-end, while enjoying the convenience and high performance that Play web engine offers.

+The project provides a base controller that an application need to extend from.
+The controller can be empty or can have any number of regular Java actions, as long as they don't take the reserved name "process" that the base controller exposes.
+Any requests mapped to the process action are considered JavaScript actions.

+The JavaScrits file are supposed to be located in the js directory.

 The Template controller for JavaScript extension of Play 1.x series controllers is defined in the nashornPlay project.
 The sample project is in the jsPlay directory.

 ## How to use the Play JavaScipt extension: